Alekhya-63/EchoMood/README.md

 - 📱 Responsive Design: Works beautifully on both desktop and mobile.
 - 🔄 Instant Feedback: Real-time loading indicators and graceful error handling.
 - 🔗 External Playback: Clickable links to play tracks on Spotify.

+The web app has been successfully hosted on Azure.
+You can access it using the following link: https://echoazstorage.z20.web.core.windows.net/